 how activated carbon works

-Activated carbon relies on three chemical principles to work: adsorption, absorption, and chemisorption.
+Activated carbon relies on three chemical principles: adsorption, absorption, and chemisorption.
 When placed in aquarium water, activated carbon relies on a law of physics called van der Waals forces to draw or absorb the harmful pollutants and organics (adsorbents) into the porous carbon.
 Two things then occur; bacteria then begin to colonize on the surface of the carbon and consume the adsorbents transferred there, and chemical reactions take place within the carbon to detoxify the trapped pollutants.

 A third process, called chemisorption, keeps the pollutants trapped in the carbon.